Stock Valuation and Financial Metrics Guide

 FCF Yield

-Cash return relative to company value.
-Often used to compare valuation across industries.
+Measures cash return relative to company value and is often used to compare valuation across mature businesses.

 Formula: FCF / Market Cap